Here is the complete guide for you if you have ever wondered how to photograph snow or how to capture snow falling.

 Make it Colorful

-The snow provides for a great backdrop, especially if you add some color.
+The snow provides a great backdrop, especially if you add some color.
 If you’re taking portraits, bold hues like red may make your subjects stand out.
 Look for a color that contrasts against the snow in scenic photographs, wildlife images, or macros – red berries, birds, a rusted mailbox, or a barn.
 All these make great, bright subjects that will stand out against the clean white backdrop.

 Experiment with Macro Photography